 Student Spotlight: Bethany Whitney

-The answer is really simple for Bethany Whitney -- she chose nursing because she likes to help people.
+The answer is really simple for Bethany Whitney – she chose nursing because she likes to help people.

 And working with people has been a part of her life for a long time.
 For 15 years, she has worked in the food service industry and currently manages a breakfast and lunch restaurant.
 Her original interest was to become a teacher, another career that helps people, and she originally started college with that goal in mind.

 “Life got in the way, though, and I ended up leaving school before I finished,” she explained.
 “But I believe all things happen for a reason.
-A number of customers told me how great College of DuPage was and how allof the area hospitals really loved the nurses who graduated from the COD Nursing program.”
+A number of customers told me how great College of DuPage was and how all of the area hospitals really loved the nurses who graduated from the COD Nursing program.”

-“I have learned so much in my time at COD that sometimes I wonder if my brain can hold much more,” she said.
+“I learned so much in my time at COD that sometimes I wonder if my brain can hold much more,” she said.
 “My first year in the program exposed me to so many wonderful teachers.
 Everybody says how nursing is so hard and everybody is terrified when they first begin the program.
 Is it a lot of work?
 Yes.
 Is it impossible?
 No. You just need to be willing to put in the work.
-Every person that works in the nursing department, including the staff that work in the lab, wants you to succeed.”
+Every person that works in the Nursing department, including the staff in the lab, wants you to succeed.”

 “You have a built-in support system when you start the Nursing program, because everybody is just as scared and freaked out as you are,” she said.
-“I have made some great friends that I would not have otherwise met if it hadn't been for this program and COD.”
+“I made some great friends that I would not have otherwise met if it hadn't been for this program and COD.”

 “At the end of the day, it’s the nurses who have the greatest impact on the patient’s care,” she said.
-“Doctors call the shots -- no pun intended -- but it’s the nurses who administer them.
+“Doctors call the shots – no pun intended – but it’s the nurses who administer them.
 It’s the nurse’s job to care for that patient in every way, not just giving them their medicine and changing their bandages.
 The patients need somebody to advocate for them, and the nurses are the only ones who spend enough time with the patient to know what it is the patient needs.
-I truly hope to someday be able to ease a patient’s anxiety and help to turn a stressful and scary situation into one that is more manageable for that patient.
+I truly hope to someday be able to ease a patient’s anxiety and help to turn a stressful and scary situation into one that is more manageable for that patient.”

 “At College of DuPage, your education really is there for the taking,” she said.
 “You just need to be willing to ask and have a desire to learn.
 Don’t ever be afraid to follow your dreams.
 It may not be easy, but if you take it one step at a time, one day at a time, you can get there.”